 gas of a greenish gray colour was observed and a

 strange odor noticed.
-This was the first use of the
+This was the first use by the

 ![]() |